DaniNegoita/Linear-Regression_R/README.md

 By means of EDA (three-way plots and tables) and a stepwise linear regression model, the following questions are answered:

 1. What is the relationship between education and income?
-2. Is this relationship any different once we take into account gender?
-3. Is the relationship between education and household income any different depending on a person’s gender?
+2. Does it vary when age and gender are taken into account?

 Results:

-1. The differences in income are more significant across the education levels than between genders.
+1. In Italy the differences in income are significant across the educational levels.
+2. The association between income and education does not vary between men and women.